kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 ✅ installed kudo controller
 ```

 And now let’s install our operator.
-The KUDO CLI extension allows me to install directly from the local filesystem, so from our operator directory :
+The KUDO CLI extension allows me to install directly from the local filesystem, so from our operator directory:

 ```
 MacBook-Pro:operator matt$ kubectl kudo install .